greenfork/nimraylib_now/README.md

 ```

 ### Reserved words
-Be careful when using fields of functions which are also reserved words in Nim:
+Be careful when using fields or functions which are also reserved words in Nim:
 ```nim
 camera.`type` = CameraType.Perspective
 ```